flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 We can store snapshots on all replicas or not use them at all.
 That depends on the experience we want to achieve.

-For example if we want to let users be able to search through their social media feed offline, we'd have to store a significant amount of snapshot data locally.
+For example, if we want to let users be able to search through their social media feed offline, we'd have to store a significant amount of snapshot data locally.
 If that's not required, we can use the server for such queries.
-Third option is to do something in between – my apps typically store snapshots of at least 1 page worth of content locally and load everything else from the server if required.
+The third option is to do something in between – my apps typically store snapshots of at least 1 page worth of content locally and load everything else from the server if required.